Caitlin-cooling/exposure/README.md

 5. To run stylelint for your css files use `stylelint "styles/*.css"`

 ### Running
-1. To start the express server, use command `node src/index.js`
+1. To start the express server, use command `npm run start`
 2. Use `mongod` to run the mongo daemon (please ensure that you have mongodb installed locally)
 3. In another terminal window run `mongo` to start the mongo server